Brand24: Leadership

-Michał Sadowski (born 1982 in Brzeg, Poland) is a graduate of the Faculty of Computer Science and Management at the Wrocław University of Science and Technology.
-He has been involved in the internet industry since 2000, including as a blogger and YouTuber (initially, on a videocast Digerati.pl).
-He is one of the most active Polish entrepreneurs on social media, chronicling the startup business from the inside, including its successes and failures.
-In December 2012, he published the book "Rewolucja Social Media" (The Social Media Revolution).

-In May 2017, Sadowski, together with Mick Griffin, head of sales at Brand24, launched an English-language video guide for entrepreneurs.
-Since September 2020, he has hosted his own Business Podcast, dedicated to running an online business, marketing, sales, and customer service.
-He also interviews entrepreneurs about business, sales, and marketing on his YouTube channel.
-He promotes the human side of business management, sharing both successes and failures.
-He also gained professional experience as a seasonal chef in Oxford.
+Michał Sadowski is Brand24's CEO.
+In December 2012, he published the book Rewolucja social media ("The Social Media Revolution").
+In May 2017, together with Mick Griffin he launched a video guide for entrepreneurs.

+Since September 2020, Sadowski has hosted his own Business Podcast, dedicated to running an online business, marketing, sales, and customer service.
+On his YouTube channel, he interviews entrepreneurs about business, sales, and marketing.
-In September 2012, he and Wnukiewicz recorded the pastiche hip-hop song "Internety robie" (Doin the Internets) under the name Bitsy Boys, dedicated to the internet entrepreneurs community.
-The video featured popular Polish tech bloggers.
-Sadowski was a member of the rock band KTO.
-Currently, he is in the rock band Furkot.
-Sadowski is also a photographer.
-In 2023, he was amongst photo winners in the annual contest of aerial photographers and videographers SkyPixel.
-He practices extreme sports: longboarding, snowboarding, kitesurfing, and diving.

 Awards and accolades

 In 2012, the company took first place in the ranking Ekomersy, in the Best Debut category, and was one of the winners of the Aulery competition for the best startup.
-In the 2013 edition of The Next Web's competition, Brand24 was recognized as Poland’s Best Web app, and Sadowski as Best co-founder.
+In the 2013 edition of The Next Web's competition, Brand24 was recognized as Poland's Best Web App, and Sadowski as Best Co-Founder.
 In the Mobile Trends Awards 2013, the company won the award for the best mobile application for businesses.

 In 2014, in the Mobile Trends Awards, the Brand24 application won the title of Best App for Business.
-In 2014, Sadowski was named Startup Founder of the Year at The Next Web Startup Awards.
-He was named the CMO of the Year by Mediarun.
-In 2015, he was recognized among the 50 Most Creative in Business by the magazine Brief.

 In 2018, the company was recognized as a High Performer in Social Media Monitoring Apps in the G2 Crowd Awards.
 In 2017 and 2018, Brand24 was included in the Deloitte Technology Fast 500 EMEA ranking.
-In 2021, Sadowski was awarded the Distinguished Graduate Badge of the Wrocław University of Science and Technology.